 The dependency is ignored if the image is not a child image, such as a zone.
 If the image is a child image, then the dependency target must be present in the parent image.
 The version matching for a parent dependency is the same as that used for incorporate dependencies.

 The FMRI that represents the predicate for conditional dependencies.

-Has an effect only for origin dependencies as mentioned in the origin description.
+Has an effect only for origin dependencies as stated in the description of the origin type.

 An example of a depend action is: